There’s something about the phrase “small but mighty.”

 So by now the question on your mind is likely, “Is it worth it to buy the Epson ColorWorks C4000?”

-If you’re a small business looking to invest in color printing for small batches of labels, I would say yes.
+If you’re a small business looking to invest in color printing for small batches of labels, this is the printer for you.

 At under $2000, the ColorWorks C4000 gives you a taste of what powerful color printing is without feeling like you’ve made a huge investment.
 Plus, if your company has environmental concerns and is looking to lean more into sustainable options, Epson has that covered.